 Q. If you were a customer, what do you wish you knew about your trade?
 Any inside secrets to share?

 A. How difficult and time consuming the work can be.
 When you hire a handyman, you're paying for knowledge and experience.
-As a handyman you must possess a little knowledge about a lot of things.
+As a handyman, you must possess a lot knowledge about a lot of things.
 Always ask your handyman how much experience he has in the particular area you need service and ask for references and/or pictures.

 Q. What important information should buyers have thought through before seeking you out?

 A. Specifics are important.
 I offer free written estimates, so I can get the specifics about the repair when I see it in person.
 This approach eliminates pricing issues and affords me no surprises when I arrive on site.